alinciuca/netcore-webapi-angularjs/README.md

 # netcore-webapi-angularjs
-Base repo that links webapi core to angularjs and using yarn as a package manager
+Base repo that links webapi core to angularjs and uses yarn as a package manager